Skip to content

 Implementation Notes

-• Bidirectional: The JSON format fully supports both encoding (JSON to BGP wire) and decoding (BGP wire to JSON).
+• Bidirectional: The format fully supports both encoding (JSON to BGP wire) and decoding (BGP wire to JSON).

 See Also